yanboishere/Chain.Food/README.md

 ## Partnerships

-Chain.Food is willing to collaborate with Layer2 service providers to airdrop partnership funds to users in the form of blockchain assets.
+Chain Food is willing to collaborate with Layer2 service providers to airdrop partnership funds to users in the form of blockchain assets.

 ## Social Responsibility - Donations